 , 2025 NFL Mock Draft

-Commented mock every 4 weeks.
-The next mock draft with comments will be on Thursday, Dec 5.
+The next mock draft with comments will be Mock Draft #22 on Thursday, Feb 27 prior to the NFL Combine.

 Forward to Round 1 Picks 17- 32